cyberrangecz/frontend-overview-visualization/README.md

 ## How to use with other visualizations

-- If cross visualization communication is required, see project's [wiki](https://gitlab.ics.muni.cz/muni-kypo-crp/frontend-angular/components/kypo-trainings-visualization-overview/-/wikis/home) for instructions
+- If cross visualization communication is required, see project's [wiki](LINK-HERE) for instructions

-## Input parameters of _kypo-viz-overview-clustering_ component
+## Input parameters of _crczp-viz-overview-clustering_ component

 `useLocalMock: boolean` to use local jsons of a visualization